Critical Illness Immunological Reprogramming and Control Point Learning Engine (CIRCLE) Innovative Solutions Opening (ISO)

 - TA2: Model - Create personalized computational models (digital twins) to predict critical illness trajectories and identify control points.

-- TA3: Modulate – Develop and test interventions to modulate immune responses to control critical illness.
+- TA3: Modulate - Develop and test interventions to modulate the immune response to control critical illness.

-- APs – Provide independent verification, validation, data analysis, FDA-compliant modeling platforms, and clinical trial support.
+- Acceleration Platforms - Provide independent verification, validation, data analysis, FDA-compliant modeling platforms, and clinical trial support.

 Contract Details